lit/lit.dev/packages/lit-dev-content/site/guide/components/events.md

 }
 ```

-When handling such an event, you can find where it originated from with `event.composedPath()`.
-This method returns an array of all the nodes traversed by the event dispatch.
+In advanced cases where it is required to determine the origin of an event, use the `event.composedPath()` API.
+This method returns an array of all the nodes traversed by the event dispatch, including those within shadow roots.
+Because this breaks encapsulation, care should be taken to avoid relying on implementation details that may be exposed.
+Common use cases include determining if the element clicked was an anchor tag, for purposes of client-side routing.

 ```js
 handleMyEvent(event) {